 The display of religious symbols by owners can be regulated by associations.
 Boards must be reasonable in their approach to the subject.
 Large displays may be prohibited but small ones that are not intrusive should be permitted.

-The mezuzah is placed on a slant on the upper part of the doorpost usually within 30 days of moving into a new home and signifies the sanctity and blessing of the Jewish home.
+Banning Mezuzahs.
 Attempts by associations to ban the mezuzah would likely fail in court because the symbol is small and fairly innocuous and the religious tradition is well-established.

-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter
+ASSISTANCE: Associations needing legal assistance can contact us.
+To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.